 November 13, 2019

-Disclosure: I am a contracted TEFL teacher for EF and will receive a commission if you sign up with them using this link, and as an Amazon Associate I earn from qualifying purchases.
+Disclosure: I am a contracted TEFL teacher for EF and will receive a commission if you sign up with them using this link.

 Watch this interview with Jacob Torén, CEO of EF Education First in China, to learn how EF was perfectly positioned to meet the needs of English language learners with their online school in the midst of the Coronavirus epidemic.
 EF adds 10,000 new students to its rolls every day.